 CPT 71271 is a code for low-dose computed tomography [LDCT] of the thorax without contrast material, used for lung cancer screening.
 It is a specialised medical service that allows healthcare providers to examine the thoracic area for early signs of lung cancer using a non-invasive imaging technique.

-The CPT book describes CPT code 71271 as: “Computed tomography, thorax, low dose for lung cancer screening, without contrast material(s).”
+The official description of the CPT code 71271 is: “Computed tomography, thorax, low dose for lung cancer screening, without contrast material[s]”.

 Short description: LDCT thorax for lung cancer screening.

 Procedure for CPT Code 71271

 The patient is prepared and properly positioned on a scanning bed, which moves slowly into the scanner.
 The provider or the radiological technologist instructs the patient to be as still as possible during the procedure.
 Using low-dose ionising radiation, multiple cross-sectional images of the thoracic region are captured for further examination.
 The data collected is stored, reconstructed, and reproduced as prints for further evaluation as necessary.

 Qualifying circumstances CPT Code 71271

 Patients who meet specific criteria for lung cancer screening, which includes age, smoking history, and other risk factors for lung cancer are eligible to receive services under the CPT code 71271.